itmat/Normalization/about_cfg.md

 ========================================================================================================

 ###2.
 GENE INFO
 Gene information file with required suffixes need to be provided.
+If running both GENE and EXON-INTRON-JUNCTION mode, you should use the same gene info file for [1] and [2].
 ####[1] Gene information file for [Gene Normalization]
 Gene normalization requires an **ensembl** gene info file.
 The gene info file must contain column names with these suffixes: __name, chrom, strand, txStart, txEnd, exonStarts, exonEnds, name2, ensemblToGeneName.value.__